SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

        }

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

 ..
-XXX add the replacement for runAsyncAndBlock to the list above

-..
 XXX either add an example or maybe a short section about throwing and async together